Jai Lucas

-Jai Powell Lucas (born December 5, 1988) is an assistant coach for the Duke Blue Devils men's basketball team and a former American professional basketball player, as well as a former NCAA college basketball player for the Texas Longhorns.
+Jai Powell Lucas (born December 5, 1988) is an American basketball coach and former player.
+He is the head coach of the Miami Hurricanes men’s basketball team.
+He played college basketball for the Texas Longhorns.

 Playing career

 As a 5’10” point guard in the Houston suburb of Bellaire, Lucas was a McDonald's All American and was rated 20th by ESPN in the high school class of 2007.
 Lucas was initially recruited to play for the University of Florida.
 Lucas averaged 8.5 points and 2.3 assists per game during his freshman year.
-Prior to his second season with the Gators, Lucas announced he would transfer and, as per NCAA rules at the time, would sit out the 2008-9 season.
+Prior to his second season with the Gators, Lucas announced he would transfer and, as per NCAA rules at the time, would sit out the 2008–09 season.
 A month later, he announced he would next play for the University of Texas.
 He played two seasons for the Longhorns, averaging about 3 points and 1 assist per game.